-7 Tips to Help Boost Your Child's Concentration
+7 Tips to Boost Your Child's Concentration Skills

 Concentration is the raw ingredient that gets stuff done, but being able to concentrate is far from straightforward - it is an elusive quality that is hard to conjure at will - even for adults who are more self-aware and have access to fresh coffee!

-Concentration is even harder for our children, but it's important and there are some things we, as parents, can do to help.
+Concentration as a skill is even harder for our children, but it's important and there are some things we, as parents, can do to help.